NSMau/swift-book-es/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 or when it's assigned to a constant or variable.
 In each case, a new copy of the existing `String` value is created, and the new copy is passed or assigned, not the original version.
-Value types are described in <doc:ClassesAndStructures#Structures-and-Enumerations-Are-Value-Types>.
+Value types are described in <doc:ClasesYEstructuras#Las-estructuras-y-las-enumeraciones-son-tipos-de-valor>.

 Swift's copy-by-default `String` behavior ensures that when a function or method passes you a `String` value,